Rameshtim/42_Friend/Readme.md

 - Integration with 42 API for accurate status checks

 ### Coming Soon
+- Get Notified for more than 1 Friend
 - Slack DM notifications when tracked users log in or log out
 - Email notification when tracked users log in or log out